Darwin Airline lodges complaint about SWISS to competition body

 A SWISS spokeswoman said the airline was surprised by the announcement and would assess the accusations as soon as it receives the filing.

-Darwin said SWISS had canceled an agreement to accommodate Darwin passengers in the event of flight disruptions, terminated the wet lease of a Darwin aircraft and accused it of targeting Darwin’s route network.
+Darwin said SWISS had cancelled an agreement to accommodate Darwin passengers in the event of flight disruptions, terminated the wet lease of a Darwin aircraft and accused it of targeting Darwin’s route network.

 A spokesman for Switzerland’s WEKO competition commission confirmed it had received the complaint but declined to comment further.